-And whilst you make up your mind which one to get, you can get ahead of the game with our greenhouse gardening tips for beginners.Shop Greenhouses
+And whilst you make up your mind which one to get, you may as well consider investing in a metal greenhouse.Shop Greenhouses

 In spring, in a small greenhouse, you can grow plug plants and plant cucumber seeds.
 In summer, grow Mediterranean crops like aubergines, tomatoes, and peppers.
 In autumn and winter, use your small greenhouse to overwinter delicate plants.
 You can continue growing leafy salads.

 Where energy from the sun is re-absorbed and trapped after reflecting off the Earth’s surface.
 This, in turn, increases the temperature of Earth, much like the inside of a greenhouse.

 We tend to think a wood-polycarbonate hybrid gives you the best structure, insulation, and sunlight.
 If you want, check out our list of the best greenhouses.